 After receiving applications and reviewing the information, you may like to consider conducting an informal interview with the applicants – either over the phone or in person at the property.

-Take the opportunity to determine if the person smoke, and if so, indoors or outdoors?
+Take the opportunity to determine if the person smokes, and if so, indoors or outdoors?
 Is the person unkempt?
 Does the person conduct themselves professionally and respectfully?
 Is the person satisfied with your rental stipulations, such as rent per week and bond?
+Why are they moving?

 The answers to these questions may help you decide whether the applicant is likely to meet the requirements of your rental agreement.